rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

   by using the **Search Folders** box.
 For example, if you have a subfolder called **Sales Force** but you can recall only that it has the word *sales* in it, you can search for the term *sales*.
-The application returns all folders with the word *sales* in their name.
+The application returns all folders with the word *sales*.

 {{<image src="search.png" alt="" title="">}}